 It stays pleasant throughout the year.
 The river Ganga is famous for the grand evening Aarti.
 One must visit the Triveni Ghat Aarti from 6 pm-7 pm.

 A sacred, the biggest, and the most popular ghat of Rishikesh, Triveni Ghat lies at the banks of Riven Ganges.
 There is a belief that a bath to this ghat can cleanse the sins of people therefore one can always see it crowded with the devotees taking ritual baths there.
 The distance of Triveni Ghat from Chennai is 2392 km, 1638 km from Mumbai, and 243 km from Delhi.

-By Air: The closest airport to Rishikesh is Dehradun’s Jolly Grant Airport.
+The closest airport to Rishikesh is Dehradun’s Jolly Grant Airport.
 It is approximately 35 km away from Triveni Ghat.
 Thus, you should take a flight to them and once you reach the airport, you can hire a cab or auto-rickshaw to reach the Ghat.

-By Train: In the proximity of Triveni Ghat, the railway station of Haridwar is the closest that lies at a distance of 25 km from Rishikesh.
+In the proximity of Triveni Ghat, the railway station of Haridwar is the closest that lies at a distance of 25 km from Rishikesh.
 After deboarding at the station, you will find any travel conveyance from the station effortless whether it is a bus, auto-rickshaw, and even cab.

-By Road: Taking a bus from any major city to Rishikesh is not a difficult task to do.
+Taking a bus from any major city to Rishikesh is not a difficult task to do.
 Even you can get a cab, taxi or use a personal car to reach there as the road connectivity is quite good.